Katherine Dixon, PT, DPT, Certified Vestibular Specialist

 Co-Owner and Physical Therapist

 Kristen began her therapy career at Bryn Mawr Rehabilitation Hospital where she spent time on the Spinal Cord, Musculoskeletal, and Amputee Units before finding a home on the Stroke Unit.
 Kristen quickly developed a passion for treating clients with neurological conditions, prompting her to pursue an advanced certification in Neuro-Developmental Technique, a hands-on technique for the treatment of individuals with hemiplegia.
 Kristen received her Masters Degree in Physical Therapy from Ithaca College, and after a few years of working at Bryn Mawr, opted to return to school to pursue her Doctorate in Physical Therapy from Temple University.
 Fulfilling her love of geriatrics, Kristen became an American Physical Therapy Association Geriatric Certified Specialist in 2009.
 Kristen has also worked at Maris Grove Retirement Community and for Bayada Nurses home care, expanding her therapy repertoire to include client care across the entire continuum.
 Due to her love for movement analysis, Kristen enjoys treating conditions like back pain and shoulder dysfunction, as well as has developed a passion for sports performance.
-In addition to her clinical skills, Kristen is an adjunct faculty member at Neumann University, which allows her to share her passion for therapy with doctorate-level physical therapy students.
+In addition to her clinical skills, Kristen is an adjunct faculty member at Neumann University and Widener University, which allows her to share her passion for therapy with doctorate-level physical therapy students.
+Lastly, Kristen has become an active member of the American Physical Therapy Association Private Practice Section, serving as assistant editor of the nation publication Impact Magazine and participating in the mastermind Peer 2 Peer Networking group.
+She enjoys writing for a variety of publications as well as conducting public speaking educational programs throughout the community on a variety of health-related topics.

 Lorie Coole-Foust, PT